Måneskin tease new ‘On The Road’ YouTube series

 “You wanted some behind the scenes?
 A little backstage?
 A tiny sneak peek?
 Now you get a full series ❤️ First episode of Måneskin On the Road, which follows our summer festivals touring, will be out on Aug 10th on YouTube,” they wrote on Twitter. “(Don’t sleep on this ‘cause you will laugh.
 A lot lot.),” they added.

-The band still have Reading & Leeds Festival ahead of them as well as other festivals worldwide including Japan’s Summer Sonic and Brazil’s Rock In Rio.
+The band still some festivals ahead of them including Japan’s Summer Sonic and Brazil’s Rock In Rio.
+Today (August 9) they confirmed that they are no longer playing Reading & Leeds festival due to scheduling conflicts.

 You wanted some behind the scenes?
 A little backstage?
 A tiny sneak peek?
 Now you get a full series ❤️